- Canada Visas

 We have helped thousands of individuals to successfully get U.S. permanent residence through employment-based petitions, and we can help you too!

 The first step towards a successful employment-based immigration bid is getting an assessment of your case.
-Fill out our free immigration assessment form and we will get back to you within 24 hours to discuss your eligibility and options.
+Fill out our immigration assessment form and we will get back to you within 24 hours to discuss your eligibility and options.

 "VisaPlace referred us to a great law firm and great lawyers.
 All I can say is "thank you" for getting my visa quickly.
 VisaPlace knew exactly what kind of legal team could help where other's couldn't.
 The fees were reasonable and everything went smoothly.
 Thank you for everything!
 I would highly recommend VisaPlace and the immigration attorneys they work with to anyone wishing to move to Canada or to the US."